flavienbwk/book-devops/eng/README.md

 8. **Concurrency**: Allowing application concurrency means having the ability to instantiate multiple clones without the need for coordination or shared state among them.
 This concept aligns with point 6, implying that various application instances rely on third-party services (like databases) to manage data.
 This facilitates scaling individual components of the application (microservices) independently based on user load (e.g., the _Unix Process Model_[^UnixProcessModel], _Horizontal Pod Autoscaling_ in Kubernetes).
 9. **Disposability and Restart Control**: An unexpected application shutdown shouldn't impact its restart; it should continue to operate as before, adapting to the current infrastructure state.
 The application startup should be quick (within a few seconds).
 The software shutdown should be controlled upon receiving a `SIGTERM` signal (_graceful exit_).
 10. **Environment Parity**: Different environments (development, pre-production, production) should be as similar as possible.
 Using platform services (e.g., databases, caching services) with different versions can lead to incompatibilities and errors once the software is in production.
 11. **Treat Application Logs as Streams**: An application should never handle redirection or storage of activity logs (_logs_).
 It shouldn't attempt to write or manage log files.
 Instead, it should write logs to the standard output (`stdout`) as promptly as possible (without buffering).
-This enables the Cloud platform to easily process logs from deployed applications (see the chapter "[A Foundation for Your Resilience](#a-foundation-for-your-resilience)").
+This enables the Cloud platform to easily process logs from deployed applications (see the chapter "[A foundation for your resilience](#a-foundation-for-your-resilience)").
 12. **Execute Administrative Tasks with One-off Commands**: Applications should include scripts or tools for executing administrative actions.
 For instance, initiating a database migration with a Python script, accessing a console to investigate a production database with `psql`, or triggering a backup with a command.
 The idea is to facilitate script execution in the same environment where the software is deployed.

 Implementing these criteria - particularly breaking software into microservices - combined with [continuous deployment pipelines](#continuous-deployment-cd), increases the chances of anticipating software incidents by 43% according to research[^DORACDLooselyCoupledArchitecture] (e.g., failures, vulnerabilities, or degraded service performance).
 Containerization is especially suited to these practices.
 Concepts of isolation are recurrent, and technology like Docker aptly addresses them.

 Even though these are now standard practices in the industry, it might be beneficial to include them in a guide for newcomers.

-### Instant Messaging
+### Instant messaging

 A simple yet especially effective way to bridge the gaps between silos is to implement a shared instant messaging system.
 Through this medium, team members can quickly communicate without overloading their email inboxes, engage in group discussions about the next feature to develop, share snippets of code or documents effortlessly, foster cohesion by sharing memes, make general announcements, or even conduct polls to decide on a list of options.
 Beyond facilitating collaboration, messaging enables remote work or collaboration with decentralized teams (in other cities or countries).